Larry-444/ai_case_study/README.md

 Although it will take them a few more years to get to Nvidia's ability to make GPUs as fast as they do, they will eventually catch up.
-Microsoft and Google are currently #3 and #4 for the largest American companies by market capitalization.
+Microsoft and Google are currently #3 and #4 for the largest American companies by market capitalization, Nvidia has passed them up and is currently #2.

-Nvidida offers much faster speeds from their GPUs than any other company can produce.
+Nvidia offers much faster speeds from their GPUs than any other company can produce.
 Since the tech industry relies on the speed of the processors that they have and Nvidia has the fastest ones.
 The competition has not been able to catch up yet.
 Nvidia offers GPU's that can outperform all other chips in the market.